DakDune/CAFDuneWork/README.md

 A place to work on collaborative code for the **California Climate Action Fund Project** with the **Coastal Dune Network**.
 Code written by Maya Bernstein, App made by Dakota Fee

 ---
+# USAGE

+The code is being hosted on a cloud, meaning simply use this link and it should work.
+No need to code or download anything.
+Optionally, if you want to get it running locally following the instructions below (**NOT** Necessary).

+---

 # Ecology Streamlit App